 While the Catholic church is still far from advocating for rights like gay marriage and still considers homosexual acts a sin, Pope Francis's comments — "Who am I to judge a gay person of goodwill who seeks the Lord?
 You can't marginalize these people." — are more accepting than those of his predecessor, Pope Benedict XVI, who said men with homosexual tendencies should not enter the priesthood.
 Pope Francis's contrasting openness toward gay priests, however, signals a change that is definitely in line with the times.

-Back in April, NBA player Jason Collins came out, becoming the first man on a major American team to do so.
-His announcement came on the heels of the WNBA's Brittney Griner coming out.
+Just this month, Tom Daley came out using a YouTube video , saying he's currently dating a guy and couldn't be happier.
+Back in April, NBA player Jason Collins came out , becoming the first man on a major American team to do so.
+His announcement came on the heels of the WNBA's Brittney Griner coming out .
 And in August, WWE wrestler Darren Warren came out, too.
 As more and more athletes go public with their sexuality, they have inspired the sports community and their fans to become more open minded.

 More Gay Role Models in Hollywood Than EverWe've grown to love mainstay couples like Neil Patrick Harris and David Burtka, as well as Ellen DeGeneres and Portia de Rossi .
 This year, however, many new couples have added themselves to the mix as well.
 In July, Jesse Tyler Ferguson and Justin Mikita got married in NYC .
 Lance Bass took things to the next level with his boyfriend, Michael Turchin, when he proposed to him in New Orleans.
 To add to all that, a slew of stars came out of the closet this year, including Jodie Foster , Wentworth Miller , Raven Symone, The Biggest Loser's Bob Harper, and Skyfall's Ben Whishaw.